Lewis-Stuart-11/PlantDreamer/README.md

 Full explanation of this process can be found on our **[paper]()** .

-Credit to the following repositories that were used as part of this codebase: [GaussianDreamer](https://github.com/hustvl/GaussianDreamer) and the Gaussain Dreamer [threestudio extension](https://github.com/cxh0519/threestudio-gaussiandreamer).
+Credit to the following repositories that were used as part of this codebase: [GaussianDreamer](https://github.com/hustvl/GaussianDreamer) and the GaussainDreamer [threestudio extension](https://github.com/cxh0519/threestudio-gaussiandreamer).

 ## Installation

+### ThreeStudio Custom Extension
-First, you will need to install threestudio, an advanced framework for 3D object generation.
-Follow the tutorial on the Threestudio.
+First, you will need to install Threestudio, an advanced framework for 3D object generation.
+Follow the tutorial on [ThreeStudio repository](https://github.com/threestudio-project/threestudio).
 This project has been tested on Threestudio version **0.2.3**.

 Once installed successfully, navigate inside the Threestudio directory using the console, and enter the following: